fireduck64/eth2stake/README.md

     apt-get update
     apt-get install docker-ce docker-ce-cli containerd.io docker-compose

+### Additional packages

+Some of the scripts use the json query program and curl

+    apt-get install jq curl

 ### Disk Space

 Geth is a monster.
 Not sure how big lighthouse eth2 db will end up being.